mozilla/glean/docs/contributing.md

 # Contributing to the Glean SDK

+> **Note:** This document describes contributing to the cross-platform implementation of the Glean SDK.
+To contribute to the Android-specific implementation, see [android-components](https://github.com/mozilla-mobile/android-components).

 Anyone is welcome to help with the Glean SDK project.
 Feel free to get in touch with other community members on IRC or through issues here on GitHub.